microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/BulkOperations/README.md

 ### Demonstrate

-As mentioned in [What this sample does](#what-this-sample-does) above, this sample demonstrates how to create and update records in bulk for a custom table created by the sample.
+As mentioned in [What this sample does](#what-this-sample-does) above, 5 projects in this solution demonstrate how to create and update records in bulk for a custom table created by the sample.
 To do this, it must create a custom table and clean up when you finish running the sample.

 Each project in this solution sends requests in the following way: